SoumyadeepBera0230b/firstrepo/readme.md

 To add the folder into the repo we use the following comand "git init".
 So the dublicate folder has been created in the git repository of the folder learn git

-To check the status of your file, we use the command "git status"
+To check the status of your file, we use the command "git status" or "git status --short"

 So the folder has been tracked by the git but the files inside it are not added to git repository